Jane Haining: Charges

 "A final and sorrowful reply was a package which was delivered at the end of July to the Scottish Mission, and from which it could be ascertained that Miss Haining lost her life in a German concentration camp.

 "The Hungarian Reformed Church surrounded with sympathy and high esteem this frail and heroic-spirited lady.
 Her superiors had three times insisted on her to go home, but she had always declined.
 Twofold are our griefs: being ourselves captives, we were not able to save her; and being trodden down, we had no power to stand up for her more effectively."

 For information about Bishop Ravasz, see "Dr. Laszlo Ravasz, Hungarian Bishop" (1975)) two officers from the Gestapo (the German secret police) arrived at the mission home to arrest Haining.
 They searched her office and bedroom, and gave her 15 minutes to pack.
 According to one colleague's diary entry on 30 April 1944, Haining was "now in the cellars of Police HQ.
 I asked [the consulate] why and was told that a charwoman denounced her of having a secret radio receiver".
 She was at first held in a house used by the Gestapo in the Buda Hills, before being moved to Fő utca ("Main Street") prison.
 Her friends took her weekly parcels of food and clean underwear.
-According to a fellow prisoner, Miss Francis W. Lee, as told by David McDougall in 1949 (Lee survived the war and moved to New Zealand), Haining was questioned twice and had the following charges put to her:
+According to a fellow prisoner, Miss Frances W. Lee, as told by David McDougall in 1949 (Lee survived the war and moved to New Zealand), Haining was questioned twice and had the following charges put to her: